 Nothing.

-1. Make absolutely sure the eggs are either lying on their side or are incubated with the pointed end facing downwards and the blunt end up.
+Make absolutely sure the eggs are either lying on their side or are incubated with the pointed end facing downwards and the blunt end up.

-This is really, really important.
-If the eggs are stored the other way - with the pointed end uppermost - the eggs will not hatch.
-No ifs or buts - it won't happen.
+If the eggs are stored the other way, with the pointed end uppermost, the eggs will not hatch.
+No ifs or buts – it simply won't happen.

 I have had so many people write to me in desperation having realised later on in incubation that their eggs were wrongly placed and, sadly, the whole hatch has been a failure.

-2. Make sure the eggs are turned.
+Make sure the eggs are turned consistently.

 It's also important to make sure that every egg is turned throughout incubation right up